LouisMinguet/flutter_seed/README.md

 ## 🔄 Rename the project

-If you clone this repository, you probably want to customize it.
+If you clone this repository, you need to customize it.

 ### 1. Rename the folder
 ```bash